ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Research Data File**

-The *Research Data File* entity is generated as a result of a direct measurement or sequencing of a sample or in other words the raw files that were generated while carrying out an Experiment.
-This entity is linked to *Experiment* that produced this file as well as *Dataset* that is associated with this file.
-The GHGA metadata model emphasizes on the submission of a research data file alone or accompanied by processed data files for enabling reconstruction of the analytical process representing a submission.
+The *Research Data File* entity is generated as a result of a direct measurement or sequencing of a sample.
+They are the raw files that were generated while carrying out an *Experiment*.
+This entity is linked to the *Experiment* that produced this file as well as the *Dataset* that is associated with this file.
+The GHGA metadata model emphasizes on the submission of a *Research Data File* alone or accompanied by *Process Data Files* for enabling reconstruction of the analytical process representing a submission.

 ### **Research Data File metadata properties**